 Make sense of the current state of our democracy and define for themselves what it means to live with civic character.

 Practice building civic power and take responsibility for the greater good.

 We envision young people in all corners of the country deepening their civic character and flexing their civic muscles to build a nation that lives up to its creed: freedom, justice, and opportunity for all.

-This summer, through a virtual immersive camp experience, Youth Revive will launch our newest program, Citizen Redefined.
-During the camp, students will have the opportunity to interact with peers and facilitators via Zoom video calls.
+This summer, through a virtual immersive camp experience, Youth Revive has launched our newest program, Citizen Redefined.
+During the camp, students have the opportunity to interact with peers and facilitators via Zoom video calls.

 This experience will encourage young people to explore this country’s promises, challenges, and opportunities; discern and articulate their questions, concerns, values and visions for society; and discover what civic morality means and requires in practice.

 The more young people engage in the self-discovery and practices taught through this program, the more equipped and energized this rising generation will be to actively uphold and work towards the ideals that bind us together: freedom, justice, and opportunity for all.

 The curriculum comprises 12 modules, each dedicated to learning about, reflecting on, and practicing a core civic skill while exploring aspects of American history, democracy, and ideals.
 Here’s the topic and descriptions of 4 of the 12 modules:

 Joining the Call